JebrAI/Streamlitprototype/README.md

 Each successful generation triggers a confetti effect to celebrate your new art.

-## AI Assistance and Credits
+## Credits and AI Assistance

+- **Idea, Prompts & Debugging**
+  Crafted by the user, leveraging their expertise in Python, machine learning, deep learning, and AI.

+- **Core Code Implementation & Design**
+  Generated from the user’s prompts via AI assistance.

+- **API Milestones, Project Structure & Testing**
-This README and supporting structure were drafted with AI assistance.
-Core code implementation, design and testing by the project author.
+  Defined and carried out by the project author.

 ## AI Technology Stack